FranciscoLacruz/Bitrise/README.md

 ![Primary workflow](docs/workflow-primary.png)
 </details>

-This workflow is automatically run by Bitrise on every commit on every branch.
+This workfloww is automatically run by Bitrise on every commit on every branch.
 This builds and tests only the debug variant for faster results.
 In addition to running lint and unit tests, the [Virtual Device Testing](https://www.bitrise.io/integrations/steps/virtual-device-testing-for-android) Step runs UI tests on a virtual device.

 #### `deploy` Workflow
 <details>